Find out about different types of scholarships available to study in the UK and how to improve your chances of winning one.

 In order to apply, some scholarships require you to have eligible work experience, whether it is full-time employment, part-time employment, voluntary work or paid/unpaid internship.
 In most cases, you will be allowed to include experience from different employment periods in order to meet the requirement.
 If you progress to the interview stage, you may be asked to expand on the employment information you provided at the time of applying for the scholarship.

 Extracurricular activities, such as involvement in sports clubs or various societies, help you learn more about yourself as an individual.
 Besides, such activities also give you the perfect opportunity to build new skills and broaden your knowledge in different contexts.
-Naturally, many scholarship programmes ask for this information, as it will provide some insight into the type of person you are.
+Naturally, , as it will provide some insight into the type of person you are.
 Use it to your advantage!

 Scholarship applications often ask you to detail your plans for the future, usually in the form of an essay.
 Among other things, this allows you to show your level of enthusiasm for your chosen field of study, explain why you deserve the scholarship, and demonstrate that you have set clear goals for the future.